landonwilkins/urails_site/README.md

 3. `rake db:setup` to get the databases set up and populated
 4. `rake db:migrate` as a precaution
 5. `rails server`

+# Testing
+I recommend running guard as you code, as it gives you live feedback on your code and how many tests it passes.

+It is installed as a part of the bundle, so all you ahve to do to run it is:
+1. `bundle exec guard`

+Its that simple